-41 There are likely several reasons for this downward trend.
+52 There are likely several reasons for this downward trend.
 One reason is that more vehicles have enhanced safety measures (e.g., air bags) although this also makes them more expensive to repair.

 We can also examine the number of vehicle miles traveled in Michigan and nationally as reflected in Figure V.2.
 We see that vehicle miles traveled per vehicle dropped sharply from 2019 to 2020 in Michigan and nationally.
 In Michigan, this figure fell from 12,106 in 2019 to 10,210 in 2020.
 Nationally, this figure decreased from 10,899 in 2019 to 9,755 in 2020.
-All other things, equal we would expect decreased driving to result in fewer auto accidents and fatalities.
+In 2021, miles per vehicle increased to 11,094 nationally while they further decreased in Michigan to 10,123.
+The trend in Michigan may seem counterintuitive due to the increase in post-pandemic driving.
+One explanation for this anomaly in Michigan is a substantial increase in the number of registered vehicles as more drivers were able to purchase auto insurance which is required for vehicle registration.

+Regardless, we would expect that increased driving would increase the number of auto accidents, all other things equal.
 However, all other things are not equal.
 There are a number of reasons why traffic fatalities and fatal crashes have increased, even after adjusting for miles driven and the number of vehicles registered.
-A recent article in the New York Times discusses how fatal accidents are declining internationally but not in the U.S. 42 Generally, it appears that drivers are engaging in more risky behavior such as distracted driving, alcohol and drug abuse, and speeding (NHTSA, 2021).
-43 Some believe that the Covid19 pandemic has caused more reckless driving.
-44 Even though fatal accidents in Michigan are below the national average, the fact that they are on the rise could offset some of the cost-saving effects of the no-fault reform legislation.
-Accident rates and their causes warrant continued monitoring and investigation.
+A recent article in the New York Times discusses how fatal accidents are declining internationally but not in the U.S.53 Generally, it appears that drivers are engaging in more risky behavior such as distracted driving, alcohol and drug abuse, and speeding (NHTSA, 2021).54 Some believe that the Covid19 pandemic has caused more reckless driving.55 Even though fatal accidents in Michigan are below the national average, the fact that they are still higher than long-term historical averages could offset some of the cost-saving effects of the no-fault reform legislation.
+An important point is that an increase in the number of people injured in auto accidents will result in more PIP claims and possibly BIL claims.
+Auto accidents and their causes warrant continued monitoring and investigation.